zsweet25/Q4/README.md

 I'm learning Java
 5/20/2024: 50%
-I worked on my slides today and yesterday
-I PRESENTED TODAY AND IT WAS RLLY BAD last class i was a junior and had to see the capstones Today I worked on my menu, and added some stuff so I dont have an F in the class
+I worked on my slides today and yesterday last class i was a junior and had to see the capstones Today I worked on my menu, and added some stuff so I dont have an F in the class